Maryna Arzamasova: Career and achievements

 In 2019, she won the silver medal in the team event at the 2019 European Games held in Minsk, Belarus.

+Doping ban

+In December 2020, Arzamasova was served with a four-year ban backdated to July 2019 for an anti-doping rule violation after testing positive for ligandrol.

+Personal life

 Her mother, Ravilya Agletdinova was also a middle-distance runner and won the 1500 m European title in 1986 – an achievement which Arzamasava repeated.

-In August 2019, Arzamasova was provisionally suspended after testing positive for the banned steroid-like substance LGD-4033.